-Using healthy, non-toxic cookware is more critical now than ever before.
-Why?
+Healthy, non-toxic cookware is more critical than one might think.

 The good news?